AmanCode22/ethos-foundry/README.md

 - C++: https://github.com/AmanCode22/ethos-trait-cpp (maintained by me)
 - Rust: https://github.com/AmanCode22/ethos-trait-rust (maintained by me)

-If you wanna contribute by making api for other languages then open a issue with the repo link containing the api similar to above and I would put them here!
+If you wanna contribute by making API for other languages then open an issue with the repo link containing the API similar to above and I would put them here!

 These repos have starter code, build config, and CI workflows.
-They compile for all platforms automatically when you tag a release.
+They compile for **all 7 platforms** automatically when you tag a release.
+You don't need to build anything locally.

 **Step 2 — Build and release**

 Write your code.
 Push.
 Tag a release like `v1.0.0`.
-The workflows build binaries and upload them to GitHub Releases automatically.
+The workflows build binaries for all platforms and upload them to GitHub Releases automatically.

 **Step 3 — PR opens automatically**